 Being a landlord in Baltimore isn’t easy if you don’t have professional guidance.
 There are a lot of rules and laws to follow, and even if you’re a seasoned landlord, you can easily do something wrong if you don’t know about certain regulations or about laws that may have changed somewhere along the way.
 This is one reason it’s important to team up with a professional property management company when you own rental property.
 Most of the larger management companies in Baltimore only follow this set of processes and procedures when managing apartment buildings and single-family homes.
-But at Bay Management Group, we make sure to not only follow the rules and regulations, but go above and beyond to always make improvements at our clients’ properties.
+But at Bay Property Management Group, we make sure to not only follow the rules and regulations, but go above and beyond to always make improvements at our clients’ properties.

 Consistency is Key